simonesilvestroni/m2m-website/_posts/2022-03-03-life-after-social-networks.md

 ## What if?

-On the other hand, I can’t understand how people can actually enjoy having their time, attention and focus snatched by young-white-male-dominated mega corporations.
+On the other hand, I can’t understand how people actually enjoy having their time, attention and focus snatched by young-white-male-dominated mega corporations.
 Especially knowing how they make their money through selling personal data, reprogramming the social behavior of millions while [altering entire democracies](https://en.wikipedia.org/wiki/The_Great_Hack) in the making.

 I keep asking: what if these soulless machines stopped working?
 We all remember the fast demise of MySpace; what would happen to that _audience amplifier_?

 My answer was, and still is: have your own space [on the internet](https://www.onebigfluke.com/2012/07/focusing-on-positives-why-i-have-my-own.html).

-## Update: Mastodon

-On 10 march 2022 I re-joined [Mastodon](https://mastodon.help/), as an experiment.
+> **Post edit, March 2022** — On 10 March I re-joined [Mastodon](https://mastodon.help/), as an experiment.
 I did try it five years ago, to no avail.
 I immediately understood why everyone says _it's not_ Twitter.
 It sure feels like a totally different space.